 Salaries are described as "below market" with bonuses "almost non existent".
 And despite high billing expectations "money stays at the upper echelons and doesn't cascade down" according to one lawyer.
 Some accuse the firm of "bleeding talent", with staff leaving because of pay.
 Other lawyers say they feel "undervalued".

-While the firm is definitively mid-market it has some stand-out practices including its public sector group, which has advised the MoJ on the expansion of prisons and regional development agencies on around £400m worth of EU-financed funds.
+While the firm is definitively mid-market, it has some stand-out practices including its public sector group, which has advised the MoJ on the expansion of prisons and regional development agencies on around £400m worth of EU-financed funds.
 Pensions and employment are also fast-growing areas.
 Although Eversheds' failure to grab a proper piece of the high-end corporate and finance action in the City - despite concerted attempts to do so - must grate with the firm, even if it's been suggested that the firm is at least starting to wake up from hibernation on that front.

-In the 2019 survey it fared less well, with its staff giving it 59%.
 On career development, it "promises a lot, rolls out lots of new development programmes and makes the right noises" according to a senior lawyer, but it "always relies on the partners to actually do something, and they don't".

 A junior lawyer thought that the process for moving from associate to senior associate "seems fair and appropriate" but that "issues" arise at "the next two steps: from senior associate to principal associate to partner".

 Still, others were very happy.
-One said the only thing that would get them to leave was a "fire alarm or bomb threat.
+One said the only thing that would get them to leave was a "fire alarm or bomb threat".

 NB - the salaries listed are for London, not the regions where, for example, trainee salaries are approx. £10k lower, and NQs may be paid £42k.